mikenguyen13/data_analysis/_book/21-quasi-experimental.md

 Limitation

-1. What is your idenifiying assumptions or idnetifaciton strategy
+1. What is your identifying assumptions or identification strategy
 2. What are threats to the validity of your assumptions?
 3. What you do to address it?
 And maybe how future research can do to address it.